Mae Louise Miller: Childhood in peonage

 Mae said she didn't run for a long time because, "What could you run to?
 We thought everybody was in the same predicament."
 Mae recounted first running away at 9 years old, but she was returned to the farm by her brothers, where her father told her that if she ran away, "they'll kill us."
 The Wall family obtained their freedom in 1961, which is sometimes inaccurately given as 1962 or 1963.
 Then 18, Mae refused to do housework for another family in Kentwood, LA, and ran away after the owner threatened to kill her.
 "I remember thinking they're just going to have to kill me today, because I'm not doing this anymore."
 In early 1961, an aunt of Mae's from northern Alabama "sneaked us away" on a "horse and wagon" and helped them to relocate.

-No legal documentation has yet been found to document the atrocities that Mae describes.
+Legal documentation does not exist documenting the atrocities that Mae describes.
 However, her situation was hardly unique: White landowners used threats of violence worked with law enforcement to keep people in peonage.
 Smithsonian Institution historian Pete Daniel noted that "white people had the power to hold blacks down, and they weren't afraid to use it -- and they were brutal".
 Historian Antoinette Harrell said that in some districts, "the sheriff, the constable, all of them work together.
 So [peons] had no outlet to talk to anyone under peonage".
 Harrell talked "to many [people] throughout Louisiana that was afraid for their lives, so they wouldn't talk about being held in slavery."
 Ron Walters, a scholar of African-American politics, noted that letters archived by the NAACP "tell us that in a lot of these places, that [people] were kept in bondage or semi-bondage conditions in the 20th century — [in] out-of-the way places, certainly where the law authorities didn't pay much attention to what was going on."
 Mae said that they didn't know their peonage was illegal; "matter of fact, I thought everybody was living that way".
 Mae said that the Wall family's world was "confined from one [plantation] to the other.
 They trade you off, they come back and get you, from one day to the next."
 Annie Wall recounted that the plantation owners said "you better not tell because we'll kill 'em, kill all of you, you n****rs".
 Mae recalled that the plantation owners "have the capability of killing you" and that "we had been beat so much and had been threatened so many times you really didn't know who to tell."